The Maker Mom

 Dash and Dot are the new robots for young children from Wonder Workshop.
 You might have met them as Bo and Yana from Play-i when they were in the Kickstarter phase.
 Dash and Dot robots and their accessories started shipping in late 2014.
 The company has not only changed names, but they are busy refining their software, too.
 One thing has not changed, they are still programmable robots geared toward children as young as five.

-Wonder Workshop sent me the whole shmear- Dash, Dot and a full suite of accessories, also known as the Wonder Pack (affiliate link) which includes a xylophone, a tow hook, bulldozer for Dash, a smartphone holder, a bunny costume (?!), and extra brick connectors.
+Wonder Workshop sent me the whole shmear- Dash, Dot and a full suite of accessories, also known as the Wonder Pack which includes a xylophone, a tow hook, bulldozer for Dash, a smartphone holder, a bunny costume (?!), and extra brick connectors.

 Read about Dash Robot from Wonder Company reviewed on www.TheMakerMom.com